HED (Hierarchical Event Descriptors) is a framework for annotating event data. This site hosts HED documentation and some examples of annotation.

 Using HEDTools plug-in for EEGLAB

+HED annotation is integrated into EEGLAB, a MATLAB toolbox for processing EEG brain imaging data.
 There are two ways to install the HEDTools EEGLAB plug-in:

 - In EEGLAB, go to File > Manage EEGLAB extensions.
 Look for HEDTools and install it.